Phhr530/COVID19_Connecting/README.md

 # SexualityClassWebsite

+1. Mock up a google site
-Learn more about Anchor (The podcast website)
+2. Learn more about Anchor (The podcast website)
+3. Get Ms. Diana's login if needed
-Get the
+4. Build the app